Table of Contents[Hide][Show]

 Hopewell Rocks is one of the Marine Wonders of the World.
 Where but Canada’s Bay of Fundy, home of the highest tide in the world, can you kayak among huge flowerpot rocks and, a few hours later, walk on the ocean floor right where you were paddling before?

-Hopewell Rocks in New Brunswick was one of my favorite stops — and the most memorable, too — during my two-week trip to Maritime Canada, which can easily be reached from the USA by car.
+Hopewell Rocks in New Brunswick was one of my favorite stops — and the most memorable, too — during my two-week trip to Maritime Canada, which can easily be reached from the USA on a road trip.
 I felt privileged to witness the timeless power of nature that repeats itself over and over again, regardless of what the rest of the world is doing.

 The Bay of Fundy, Home of World’s Highest Tide